 The order of the edges is as they occur in the linearized model.
 Edges for input variables are always put after the other edges, sorted based on the variable order.
+Edges are considered exactly once per reachability iteration.

 reverse model ordering (option value reverse-model)